Make People Happy (Part 1) – A Recipe for 5-Star Customer Service with Tom Colicchio of Top Chef

 Customer Experience Insight

-Whether it’s through the perfect gift, a well-timed phone call or even just a handwritten holiday card, the holidays present us all with the perfect opportunity to reflect and refocus on one thing: making people happy.
+Whether it’s through the perfect gift, a well-timed phone call or even just a handwritten holiday card, holidays present us all with the perfect opportunity to reflect and refocus on one thing: making people happy.

 But making people happy isn’t just about the holidays, it’s also the recipe for building a customer-service oriented organization.
 And this recipe was given to us by someone who knows a thing or two about them: Tom Colicchio.
 Yes, that Tom Colicchio.